 Cats can also turn the brooder over, primarily when it’s not supported well.
 You can have a lid and top it with something heavy.
 However, even this can be overcome by cats when extremely curious and in need of a snack.

 To ensure good security, you can install a proper lock.
 Overall, it’s essential to place the brooder somewhere cats can’t have access to.
 You can have a separate room for them and keep openings as windows closed.
 Prevention is indeed better than cure.

 For bigger chickens, those that have matured and are at the right age, cats aren’t usually a threat.
 In fact, they can grow fond of each other.
 They can be friends in no time!

-Predators To Watch Out For
+Predators to Watch Out For

 - Dogs – Although these are usually humans’ friendly and fluffy friends, they can be dangerous to chickens.
 One, they typically kill for sport.
 This means they kill even when they are not hungry, void of the predatory purpose.
 They can maim your chickens and leave them dead.
 Most dogs who kill for sport do not just kill one chicken.
 Instead, they kill more than one, and most of the time, many chickens are lost.
 They do not just kill for sport every time too.
-They also sometimes go for chickens as meals, leaving just the feet and pool feathers.
+They also sometimes go for chickens as meals, leaving just the feet and pulling feathers

-- Raccoons – Raccoons are pretty tricky creatures as they are nocturnal.
-This means humans do not always have the time to keep watch of them.
+- Raccoons – Raccoons are pretty tricky creatures because they are nocturnal.
+This means humans do not always have the time to keep watch on them.
 These mammals hunt individually or by their family group.
 They are active at night and will probably kill more than one chicken.
 These creatures are primarily interested in the chicken’s insides.
 You will find a clue once the sun rises as you may find the carcass of your dead flock.